eosnetworkfoundation/grant-framework/applications/birbleai.md

 ### Ecosystem Fit

-> Help us locate your project in the EOS Network landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?
 This project is a seamless addition to the core codebase, providing a comprehensive solution for web3 and AI developers in the creation of DAPPs and advertising.
 All the necessary tools are conveniently housed in one location for effortless utilization, education, and advertising.